Light-Cone Structure of Propagation of Entanglement

 Moreover, let $M_\AB$ be the set of {Borel probability measures on the space} $\cP_{\text{sep}}$.
 It is shown in \cite{HSW} that, like $\Sigma =\cB(M(\mathcal P))$, we have

 \begin{proof}[Proof of Theorem \ref{thm:SN-criter}]

 Define the first Schmidt class (\cite{HSW}) $\Sigma_1:=\{\G\in S_1^\AB: n_S(\G)\le 1\}$ and let $\cP_1:=\{P_{\Psi}: \Psi\in \cH_\AB, r_S(\Psi)\le1\}$.
-Since the SN $n_S$ is subadditive and lower semi-continuous (by Proposition 1 of \cite{Shir}, see also Lemma \ref{lem:SN} below), the set $\Sigma_1$ is convex and closed (and therefore, compact) and, as it is not difficult to check, the set of extreme states of $\Sigma_1$ is $\cP_1$, which is also closed by the fact that the rank $r$ is also lower semi-continuous.
+Since the SN $n_S$ is subadditive and lower semi-continuous (by Proposition 1 of \cite{Shir}, see also Proposition \ref{prop:SN-prop} of Appendix \ref{sec:SN-prop} for an elementary proof for the finite rank case), the set $\Sigma_1$ is convex and closed (and therefore, compact) and, as it is not difficult to check, the set of extreme states of $\Sigma_1$ is $\cP_1$, which is also closed by the fact that the rank $r$ is also lower semi-continuous.
 Hence, by an enhanced version of the Choquet theorem, due to \cite{HSW}, we have (see Proposition 3 of \cite{Shir})

 Since $\Sigma=\{\G \in S_1^\AB: \G\ge 0, \Tr\G=1\}$, we have $\Sigma_1 =\{\G\in \Sigma: n_S(\G)=1\}$ and $\cP_1 =\{P_{\Psi}: \Psi\in \cH_\AB, r_S(\Psi)=1\}$ and therefore, by Eq. \eqref{SR-criter}, $\cP_{\text{sep}}=\cP_{1}$.
 Thus, by Eqs \eqref{sep-set} and \eqref{Sig1-M1}, $\Sigma_{\rm sep}=\Sigma_1$, which implies Theorem \ref{thm:SN-criter}. \end{proof}